alvis/presetter/packages/preset/README.md

 ## Notes

 - Since git 2.32 ([released on 2020-06-06](https://lore.kernel.org/lkml/xmqqa6o3xj2e.fsf@gitster.g/T/#u)), git no longer follows `.gitignore` as a symlink.
-Therefore, the packaged `.gitignore` will be ignored.
-To make it work again, overwrite the `.gitignore` with a file list the standard way.
-You may want to copy [our template here](https://raw.githubusercontent.com/alvis/presetter/master/packages/preset/templates/gitignore).
+Therefore, the packaged `.gitignore` will no longer symlinked but created on the root directory of the project instead.